 This distinctively beautiful snake is bright green with glossy smooth scales and a whitish underbelly.
 Adults are relatively small, rarely exceeding two feet (60 cm) in length.

-Distribution: Smooth greensnakes are found in northwestern Indiana, where they inhabit remnant prairie and oak savanna habitat.
-Given that these habitats have been much reduced by human encroachment, smooth greensnakes are now rare in the state and occur in the few remaining prairie patches, along railroad right of ways, and in old fields and abandoned lots.
+Smooth Greensnakes are found in northwestern Indiana, where they inhabit remnant prairie and oak savanna habitat.
+Given that these habitats have been much reduced by human encroachment, Smooth Greensnakes are now rare in the state and occur in the few remaining prairie patches, along railroad right of ways, and in old fields and abandoned lots.

 Until relatively recently, the Smooth Greensnake was recognized by some to be in the monotypic genus Liochlorophis.
 There are no recognized subspecies of the Smooth Greensnake.
 These snakes are members of the family Colubridae, which is represented by a total of 28 species in Indiana.

 Conant, R. and J. T .
 Collins.
 1998.
 Reptiles and Amphibians of Eastern and Central North America.
 Third Edition, Expanded.
 Houghton Mifflin, New York, NY.

 Minton, S. A. Jr. 2001.
 Amphibians and Reptiles of Indiana.
 Indiana Academy of Science, Indianapolis, IN.